EVERSE-ResearchSoftware/RSQKit/pages/research_communities/envri.md

 ---
-title: The European Environmental Research Infrastructures (ENVRI)
+title: ENVRI
+description: Environmental sciences - European Environmental Research Infrastructures (ENVRI) is a science cluster bringing together communities & research infrastructure in the area of Earth & environmental sciences.
+search_exclude: false
+type: research_community
 ---

 European Environmental Research Infrastructures (ENVRIs) at the ESFRI level serve as essential facilities for providing data, research products, and services across the four subdomains of Earth system science: Atmosphere, Marine, Solid Earth, and Biodiversity/Terrestrial Ecosystems.
 The ENVRIs encompass a comprehensive range of scientific objectives relevant to Earth system monitoring.
 The ENVRI Cluster forms the central component of the European environmental research infrastructure landscape, with the ENVRI community acting as a unified forum for collaboration and co-creation through projects such as ENVRI (2011-2014), ENVRIplus (2015-2019), and ENVRI-FAIR (2019-2023).

 ## Services